Powerlearnproject/se-assignment-day-2-git-and-github-Sharlyne-ben/README.md

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

+Public Repositories:Advantages: Open to everyone, encouraging open-source contributions and collaboration.
+Disadvantages: Less control over who can access or contribute to the project.
+Private Repositories:Advantages: Restricts access to specific people, providing more control over the project.
+Disadvantages: Limits the ability to attract external contributors.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?